E-commerce

 Google and YouTube: feeds, Merchant Center, and data consistency

 Google relies on product feeds and strict rules on data quality: titles, images, availability, identifiers, categories.
-Shopping ads and related surfaces penalize repeated inconsistencies.
+Shopping ads and associated surfaces penalize repeated inconsistencies.
 Merchant documentation emphasizes the link between data quality and delivery.

-Google Merchant Center, Product data specifications
+Google Merchant Center, Product Data Specifications

-TikTok: availability, app, and content cadence
+TikTok: availability, app, and content rhythm

-After login: tests, mobile, and test orders
+After login: tests, mobile and test orders

 Data, advertising, and the European framework: what this means for you